 The length of time spent exposed to the sun should be very slight, to begin with, and each day a little longer time should be allowed so that who can build up some degree of resistance to sunburn.

 If someone were in difficulties, could you save that person from drowning even if you couldn’t swim?

-Nearly all drownings could be avoided just by the application of commonsense on the part of the swimmers or a little knowledge on the part of an onlooker.
+Who could avoid nearly all drownings just by applying commonsense on the swimmers or a little knowledge on the part of an onlooker?

-Unless you are a capable lifesaver do not go near a drowning person.
+Unless you are a qualified lifesaver, do not go near a drowning person.
 He could pull you down too.